-Each of the above findings is consistent with the model of reciprocity with limited commitment (9).
+Each of the above findings is consistent with the model of conditional reciprocity (Eq.
+(9)).
 This is not to say that each of these findings cannot be reconciled with the charity model (8) by introducing alternative explanations.
 Indeed, we discuss some of these alternative explanations below.
-Yes, as no single explanation is capable of explaining all our findings, Occam's razor suggests leaning towards the model that most simply explains all the findings taken together, even if the evidence cannot be regarded as definitive.
+Yet, as no single explanation is capable of explaining all our findings, Occam's razor suggests leaning towards the model that most simply explains all the findings taken together, even if the evidence cannot be regarded as definitive.